Canoeing at the 1960 Summer Olympics – Men's C-2 1000 metres: Heats

 Eleven teams first raced in two heats on August 26.
-The top three finishers from each heat advanced directly to the final and the remaining five teams were relegated to the repechage.
+The top three finishers from each heat advanced directly to the final, and the remaining five teams were relegated to the repechage.

 Repechage

-The top three finishers in the repechage (raced on August 27) advanced to the final while the rest were eliminated.
+The top three finishers in the repechage (raced on August 27) advanced to the final, while the rest were eliminated.

 The American team was disqualified for reasons not disclosed in the official report.

 Final

 The final was held on August 29.

-Bulgaria's time was not listed in the official report, but was found in Wallechinsky and Loucky's reference shown below.
+Bulgaria's time was not listed in the official report, but it was found in Wallechinsky and Loucky's reference, which is shown below.